proinfocus/QuickDBS-UsageDemo/README.md

 Download QuickDBS.API to generate Web APIs dynamically from the QuickDBS supported databases from [QuickDBS.API](https://www.nuget.org/packages/QuickDBS.API/)

 Download QuickDBS.Blazor to generate Blazor UI pages dynamically from the models that are connected to the QuickDBS supported databases from [QuickDBS.Blazor](https://www.nuget.org/packages/QuickDBS.Blazor/)

+Download QuickDBS.Razor to generate Razor pages dynamically from the models that are connected to the QuickDBS supported databases from [QuickDBS.Razor](https://www.nuget.org/packages/QuickDBS.Razor/)

 ## Features
 - Single line to connect to the database.